tomasjurasek/tomasjurasek.github.io/_posts/2020-11-11-share-table-storage-adn-cosmosdb-infrastructure.md

 }
 ```

-First of all we need to upgrade Azure Storage SDK to the newest SDK - because this old SDK is deprecated.
+First of all we need to upgrade the Azure Storage SDK to the newest SDK - because this old SDK is deprecated.
 The new Azure Storage SDK is called **Microsoft.Azure.Cosmos.Table** which shares the infrastructure and services with the Cosmos DB.
 There are no breaking changes so you need only remove the old SDK package and install the newest SDK.

-Then when we want to start using the Cosmos DB just change the **connectionString** from Storage Account to Cosmos DB.
+Then when we want to start using the Cosmos DB just change the **connectionString** from the Storage Account to the Cosmos DB.